KelfeinX/gke-labs/README.md

 In this lab, you will use Helm to install Jenkins from the Charts repository.
 Helm is a package manager that makes it easy to configure and deploy Kubernetes applications.
 Once you have Jenkins installed, you'll be able to set up your CI/CD pipleline.

-Now with Helm v3, this section is now only half as long and far less complicated! (no more Tiller!)
+Now with Helm v3, this section is now only half as long and far less complicated! (no more Tiller!):

 1. Download and run the new Helm installer script